WODE-FM: Contemporary hits

-1991-2001 Oldies
+Oldies

 On August 23, 1991, WHXT dropped its CHR format for oldies.
 The format played the hits of the 1950s, 1960s, and a few songs from the early 1970s.
-The call sign became WODE-FM (standing for OlDiEs) and the station became known as "Oldies 99" under programming consultant Pete Salant.
+The call sign became WODE-FM (standing for "oldies") and the station became known as "Oldies 99" under programming consultant Pete Salant.

 The station was sold to Patterson Broadcasting and became "Oldies 99.9" in the mid 1990s (adding the "point nine" in its handle as more radios employed digital tuners).
 In 1997, Capstar bought WODE-FM and WEEX as part of a multi-station deal, but spun the Easton stations off to Clear Channel Communications.
 Capstar had to do this because the Lehigh Valley has only five FM stations, and under FCC rules, no one company could own more than half.
-Capstar was already buying 95.1 WZZO and 104.1 WAEB-FM.
+Capstar was already buying WZZO and WAEB-FM.
 Under Clear Channel ownership, WODE-FM continued its oldies format.

-2001-2013 Classic Hits

 In 2000, Clear Channel announced a merger with AM/FM Broadcasters (a company which was created as a result of a merger with Capstar and Chancellor).
 AM/FM already owned WZZO and WAEB-FM.
 Clear Channel would not be allowed to keep all three stations upon the merger, so it decided to swap WODE-FM and WEEX with Nassau Broadcasting Partners.
 Nassau was given cash plus WODE-FM and WEEX, while Clear Channel obtained stations in New Jersey, including WNNJ, WNNJ-FM, WSUS, WHCY, and management agreements for WDLC and WTSX.
 Clear Channel also kept the former Capstar/AM-FM stations.

+Classic hits

-On August 31, 2001, WODE-FM switched from oldies to classic hits.
-The station was originally called "99-9 The River" but was forced to change its name because Clear Channel owned the rights to the name "The River."
-WODE-FM became known as "99-9 The Hawk."
-Its slogan was "The Valley's Classic Hits Station."
+On August 31, 2001, at noon, WODE-FM switched from oldies to classic hits.
+The station was originally called "99-9 The River" but was forced to change its name because Clear Channel owned the rights to the name "The River".
+WODE-FM became known as "99-9 The Hawk".
+Its slogan was "The Valley's Classic Hits Station".
 The station's ratings generally led the market with the key 25-54 audience.
 WODE-FM hit #1 in the Fall 2001 Arbitron ratings in the Allentown market.

 WODE-FM, along with nine other Nassau stations in New Jersey and Pennsylvania, was purchased at bankruptcy auction by NB Broadcasting in May 2012.
 NB Broadcasting was controlled by Nassau's creditors — Goldman Sachs, Pluss Enterprises, and P.E.
 Capital.
 WODE-FM was included in the deal after Goldman Sachs rejected a bid from Cumulus Media for the station.
 In November, NB Broadcasting filed a motion to assign its rights to the stations to Connoisseur Media.
 The sale to Connoisseur Media, at a price of $38.7 million, was consummated on May 29, 2013.